Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Now *there* was a mental image.
 Anyway.
 Walsh turned the TV on.

-“So which movie is this, now---?
+“So which movie is this, now - ?
 Ooh!
 Hey, thankee, Shim!”
 A gargantuan platter of Murray Salad appeared, and all the gaoians (save Daar, who had Friends to squish, and Regaari, who was *being* squished) sprang up and compressed themselves around it in a tight nucleus of drooling, sniffing desire.

 “I made two,” Shim pointed out.
 Sure enough, there was an equally large platter being borne into the room even as he said it, carried by...yup.
 The newbie.